AaltoML/generative-inverse-heat-dissipation/README.md

 ## Sample trajectories

 The iterative generative process can be visualized as a video, showing the smooth change from effective low-resolution to high resolution.
+Effectively, the model redistributes the mass in the original image to form an image.

 ### MNIST